It’s All About Getting Discovered..

 - Your page must always have some amount of plain text.
 Include easily readable – text with quality user information.

 8: H1 Tag Issues

 It’s important to know the difference between H1 tags and title tags.
-The title tag appears in search results, whereas the H1 tag (normally our headline) is what visitors see on the page.
+The title tag appears in search results, whereas the H1 tag (normally your headline) is what visitors see on the page.
 20% had multiple H1 tags, 20% were missing H1 tags, and 15% had duplicate information in their title tag and H1.
-We should ordinarily only use one H1 tag per web page and break up articles with plenty of h2 tags.
+You should ordinarily only use one H1 tag per web page and break up articles with plenty of h2 tags.

 9: Low Word Count

 Increasingly Google is ranking more in-depth articles over what it considers thin content.
 According to research, 18% have a low word count on some pages.

 The research reveals that 15% of sites have too many on-page links on some pages.
 Having a maximum number of links on a page isn’t a problem as such, but cramming a page with unnatural links definitely is.
 After all, a cluttered page full of links can be a bad user experience; especially on mobile.
 Proper link building improves your site’s quality.
 There should be effective external and internal links to secure high-ranking in search engines.

 12% of websites have failed to include a language declaration stating the default language of the text in the page.
 Language declaration is useful for translation and page display, and ensures that people using text-to-speech converters hear your content read in the correct dialect of their native language.

 12: Temporary Redirects

 The research shows that 10% of websites analyzed contain temporary redirects.
 A 302 redirect can cause search engines to continue to index an outdated page while ignoring the page you are redirecting it to.
 A temporary 302 redirect won’t pass any link authority on to your preferred page, but a permanent 301 redirect will, so it’s best to avoid them.